 Depression isn't a choice or a little case of the blues.
 It's a physical illness as serious and life-altering as diabetes, heart disease, or arthritis.
 A depressed spouse can't just "snap out of it" or "get on with life."
 The reason: Depression is marked by dramatic shifts in brain chemistry that alter mood, thoughts, sleep, appetite, and energy levels.
 Genetics usually make many of us susceptible to depression; any number of factors can trigger the slide, including prolonged or severe stress, financial problems, a big loss or change in your life, the birth of a child, parenthood, and even some health conditions and prescription drugs.

 If you think your partner may be depressed, your first step is to pay attention to the clues — and help him or her get a diagnosis and treatment.
 These steps can help.

-Be alert to small changes.
+1. Be alert to small changes.
 Depression can come on slowly, almost imperceptibly.
 "You look for all types of other explanations—we just had a new baby, it's a tough time at work, it's a phase," Emily Scott-Lowe notes.
 "It can take a while to see the pattern or to be ready to accept that depression might be the cause."

 Often it's up to the nondepressed spouse to take the lead: The illness itself often prevents depressed people from recognizing that something's wrong or seeking help.
 They may feel too lethargic or withdrawn or may think they can fix it alone.